azazellochg/em_health/docs/development.rst

 * public - default schema for storing HM events data

     * schema_info - table to store the current schema version
-    * instruments - glabal metadata for each microscope
+    * instruments - global metadata for each microscope
     * enum_types - enumeration names for each instrument
     * enum_values - enumeration values for each enum
     * parameters - parameters metadata